 1Research Centre for toxic Compounds in the Environment, Masaryk University, Kamenice 126/3, 625 00 Brno, Czech Republic, E-mail: kubincova@recetox.muni.cz

 The male reproductive function in animals and humans is considered to be highly sensitive system to many chemicals and physical agents.
 They are especially generated by industrial or agricultural activities.
 Recently many worrying trends are observed in male fertility, such as decreasing sperm counts, deteriorating semen quality or increasing frequencies of malformations of testis and incidence of testicular cancer.
-Endocrine-disrupting chemicals (EDCs) are discussed as a possible cause of these adverse trends in the male reproductive health.
+Endocrine-disrupting chemicals (EDCs) are discussed as a possible cause of these adverse trends in male reproductive health.

-There is a strong evidence, in estrogen- and androgen-mediated processes, that testicular cell-to-cell communication mediated by gap junctions (termed gap junctional intracellular communication (GJIC)) is involved in important testicular pathways.
+There is strong evidence, in estrogen- and androgen-mediated processes, that testicular cell-to-cell communication, mediated by gap junctions (termed gap junctional intracellular communication (GJIC)), is involved in important testicular pathways.
 Thus, untimely inhibition of GJIC during critical stages may result in male reproductive dysfunction leading to infertility.
 Many chemicals known to be EDCs modulate GJIC in gonadal or non-gonadal cells.
-However, there is limited information on a detail role of GJIC in adverse reproductive effects caused by specific EDCs.
+However, there is limited information on the detailed role of GJIC in adverse reproductive effects caused by specific EDCs.

-Recent studies indicate that anthropogenic air pollutants can possibly impair reproduction of human and wildlife.
-This study addresses an endocrine-disrupting potential of air pollution as a source of compounds altering male fertility.
-The inhibition of GJIC by PAHs and air samples was measured in testicular cells in this experiment, to determine whether PAHs may cause endocrine disruptive effects through closing gap junction channels.
+Recent studies indicate that anthropogenic air pollutants can possibly impair reproduction of humans and wildlife.
+This study addresses the endocrine-disrupting potential of air pollution as a source of compounds that may alter male fertility.
+The inhibition of GJIC by PAHs and air samples was measured in testicular cells in this experiment, to determine whether PAHs may cause endocrine disruptive effects through closing gaps in junction channels.

-The research was supported by the SoMoPro project no. 2SGA276 4 (funded from the European Community within the Seventh Framework Programme (FP/2007-2013) under Grant Agreement No. 229603 and co-financed by the South Moravian Region) and by the Brno PhD Talent Financial Aid from Statutory city of Brno to Petra Kubincova.
+This research was supported by the SoMoPro project no. 2SGA276 4 (funded from the European Community within the Seventh Framework Programme (FP/2007-2013), under Grant Agreement No. 229603 and co-financed by the South Moravian Region) and by the Brno PhD Talent Financial Aid from Statutory city of Brno to Petra Kubincova.

 Helena

 3D Models and Their Use for Urban Climate Modelling - Annotation

-The thesis gives general overview of methods of creation and use of 3D urban models including urban climate applications.
+The thesis provides a general overview of methods of creation and use of 3D urban models, including urban climate applications.
 Practical analysis of a 3D urban model of a part of the city of Brno has been carried out.
 The main task of this thesis was to complete the database of the 3D building model with data needed to determinate the parameters for the study of spatial differentiation of thermal urban environments.
-The parameters under study describe partly built-up areas, partly natural conditions of the study area.
+The parameters under study describe partly built-up areas and partly natural conditions of the study area.
 Comparison of the acquired parameters with a land surface temperature map and computation of correlation indices is included.
 The thesis proved that orography is a dominating factor influencing the thermal conditions of Brno, and other characteristics are of minor importance.

 Lucie